perspectivefi/apwine-landing-page/src/blog/alpha-is-here.md

 Head over to the **Trade** page from the navigation bar.

 The corresponding settings should already be selected for you.
-If the interests are ready to trade, a button to **Uniswap** should be visible.
-Click on it to access the Uniswap listing and trade it.
+If the interests are ready to trade, a button **0x** should be visible.
+Click on it to be redirected to a custom **0x** exchange that we've set up for the **Alpha**.

 ## 5. Claiming your yield